tact-lang/tact-sublime/README.md

   <img src=".github/media/banner.png" alt="Tact + Sublime Text"/>
 </center>

-🚀 Adds syntax highlighting, folding, code snippets and miscellaneous support for the [Tact programming language](https://tact-lang.org/) to Sublime Text [3* and onward](#compatibility).
+🚀 Adds syntax highlighting, folding, code snippets, and miscellaneous support for the [Tact programming language](https://tact-lang.org/) to Sublime Text [3* and onward](#compatibility).

-⚡ Tact is a new programming language for TON blockchain that is focused on efficiency and simplicity.
-It is designed to be easy to learn and use, and to be a good fit for smart contracts, because it is a statically typed language with a simple syntax and a powerful type system.
+⚡ Tact is a new programming language for TON blockchain focused on efficiency and simplicity.
+It is designed to be easy to learn and use and a good fit for smart contracts because it is a statically typed language with a simple syntax and a powerful type system.

 ## Features